sophianachiba/instagramwithbaas/README.md

 ## The features available
-Login / sign up.
+* Login / sign up.
-Pictures upload.
+* Pictures upload.
-Likes + notifications.
+* Likes + notifications.
-Instragram like icons.
+* Instragram like icons.

 ## Tools used
-Xcode: app is developed in Swift.
+* Xcode: app is developed in Swift.
-Parse: as back end server.
+* Parse: as back end server.
-Aws: to host Parse.
+* AWS: to host Parse.
-One signal: to handle app nofitication.
+* One signal: for app nofitications.
-Sktech: to design/create icons.
+* Sktech: to design/create icons.

 ## Run the app
 1- Check out the code locally.
 2- Create your parse server: https://bitnami.com/stack/parse/cloud/aws.
 3- update your ParseClientConfiguration in the AppDelegate file.
 4- Run the app!

 Bonus: Nofitications
 5- create an account with OneSignal.
 6- Update OneSignal.initWithLaunchOptions in the AppDelegate file.